-TroubleShooting
+Troubleshooting

 When using the binary rewriter, you must use it only after all of the assemblies have been built.
 In other words, you cannot run it as a post-build step on (the project that builds) assembly A if you are also going to run it as a post-build step on assembly B if B references A. That is because while the rewriter is working on assembly B, if it needs to inherit any contracts from assembly A, then the rewriter must first extract those contracts from A. It cannot extract contracts from a rewritten assembly and so you will get an error message.
 Solution: Either run the rewriter after all of the projects have been built, or else use the /out option to name the rewritten assemblies with a different name and then after all of the assemblies have been built, rename/move/copy the rewritten assemblies to stomp over the original output from the C# compiler.